-A Clearer Map For Aging: 'Elderhood' Shows How Geriatricians Can Help
+A Clearer Map For Aging: 'Elderhood' Shows How Geriatricians Help Seniors Thrive

 On the importance of vaccines for older people

 Older people ... are among the populations (also very young children) to be hospitalized or to die as a result of the flu.
 The flu vaccine, particularly in a good year, but even when the match isn't perfect in a given year, [protects] older people from getting that sick and from ending up in the hospital and from dying. ...
 That said, we have not optimized vaccines for older adults the way we have for other age groups.
-So if you look, for example, at the Centers for Disease Control's recommendations about vaccinations, you will see that there are, I believe it's 17 categories for children, different sub-stages of childhood for which they have different recommendations, and five stages for adulthood.
+So if you look, for example, at the Centers for Disease Control's recommendations about vaccinations, you will see that there are, I believe, it's 17 categories for children, different substages of childhood for which they have different recommendations, and five stages for adulthood.
 But the people over age 65 are lumped in a single category. ...
-We're all different throughout our lifespans, and we need to target our interventions to all of us, not just to certain segments of the population, namely children and adults, leaving elders out.
+We're all different throughout our life spans, and we need to target our interventions to all of us, not just to certain segments of the population, namely children and adults, leaving elders out.

-On how medication can change how they affect the patient over time
+On how medications can change in how they affect the patient over time

-Researchers have traditionally said well we're not going to include older people in our studies because their bodies are different and/or because they have other ailments that might interfere with their reaction to this medicine.
+Researchers have traditionally said, "Well, we're not going to include older people in our studies because their bodies are different and/or because they have other ailments that might interfere with their reaction to this medicine."
 But then they give the medicine to those same older people ... and so very frequently with a new medicine we will see all sorts of drug reactions that are not listed on the warnings.
-So message number one is just because it's not listed, doesn't mean it's not the culprit.
+So message number one is just because it's not listed doesn't mean it's not the culprit.
 Another key point is really any medicine can do this.
 And it can do it even if the person has been on it a long time. ...
 We think of medicines as sort of fixed entities, but in fact what really matters is the interaction between the medication and the person.
 So even if the medication stays the same, the person may be changing.

 On the importance of doing house calls in her work

 What got me into medicine and what keeps me there is the people.
-And when you do a house call you see the person in their environment, so they get to be a person first and a patient second, which I love.
-I also can see their living conditions and more and more we're realizing and paying attention to how much these social factors really influence people's health and risk for good or bad outcomes.
+And when you do a house call, you see the person in their environment, so they get to be a person first and a patient second, which I love.
+I also can see their living conditions, and more and more we're realizing and paying attention to how much these social factors really influence people's health and risk for good or bad outcomes.

 Roberta Shorrock and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for Shots.